Parameter estimation with a class of outer probability measures: Introduction

+\begin{remark} Defining probability distribution via functions or via sets can be proved to be equivalent \cite{Schwartz1973}.
+On the contrary, $\oP_{\calX}(\varphi)$ cannot be recovered from the knowledge of $\oP_{\calX}(B)$ for all $B \subseteq \sfX$ by lack of additivity so that defining the o.p.m.\ $\oP_{\calX}$ via the value it gives to functions on $\sfX$ is more general and this level of generality will be required. \end{remark}

+Throughout the article, it is shown that the loss of additivity incurred by considering o.p.m.s rather than probability distributions does not prevent from performing inference on $\uvtheta$ as well as on $\calX$.
+In some cases, the additional flexibility of possibility functions even proves useful to justify statistical techniques such as the empirical Bayes method \cite{Robbins1956, Carlin2010}.
+This aspect will be covered in Section~\ref{sec:parametrisedFamily} together with a more general treatment of o.p.m.s of the same form as $\oP_{\calX}$.
+This will be followed by the study of another type of o.p.m.\ that is closely related to fuzzy Dempster-Shafer theory \cite{Yen1990} in Section~\ref{sec:deterministicTransformation}.

-As far as uncertain variables are concerned, a similar approach has been taken by \cite{DelMoral1999, DelMoral2000} in the context of optimal control where analogues of random variables are defined as \emph{control variables}.
-The Chapman-Kolmogorov equation for these control variables is shown to lead to the Bellman equation \eqns{ p_t(x) = \sup_{x'\in\sfX} \big(p_{t'}(x') + q_{t',t}(x', x)\big), } where $p_t$ and $q_{t',t}$ are respectively the analogues of a probability density and of a Markov kernel of some collection $\{X_t\}_t$ of control variables.
-The term $q_{t',t}$ can be seen as a $(-\infty,0]$-valued pay-off $c_{t,t'}$.
-This formulation is related to idempotent analysis and $(\max,+)$-algebras \citep{Maslov1992, Butkovivc2010}.
+As far as uncertain variables are concerned, a similar approach has been taken in \cite{DelMoral1999, DelMoral2000} in the context of optimal control where analogues of random variables are defined as \emph{control variables}.
+This formulation is related to idempotent analysis and $(\max,+)$-algebras \cite{Maslov1992, Butkovivc2010}.
+More recently, non-stochastic variables have been considered in \cite{Constantinou2017} with applications to causal inference.
+However, these non-stochastic variables are used to model known but varying parameters so that there is no associated notion of uncertainty.

-Finally, the idea of using a different type of object for characterising the uncertainty about parameters dates back from \cite{Fisher1930} with the introduction of the notions of \emph{fiducial distribution} and \emph{fiducial inference}, which are still considered in the modern literature \citep{Hannig2009}.
-Fisher's motivation was to address what he considered as a limitation of the Bayesian approach when little to no prior information is available for the parameter.
-Although the approach proposed in this article is fundamentally different from fiducial inference, our motivation for proposing an alternative uncertainty representation is of the same nature.
+The idea of using a different type of object for characterising the uncertainty about parameters dates back from Fisher \cite{Fisher1930} with the introduction of the notions of \emph{fiducial distribution} and \emph{fiducial inference}, extensions of which are still considered in the modern literature \cite{Hannig2009}.
+Fisher's motivation was to introduce a direct representation of the information in the parameter of a statistical model contained in the likelihood.
+Although the approach proposed in this article is fundamentally different from fiducial inference, our motivation for proposing an alternative representation of uncertainty is of the same nature.
+The differences between the proposed approach and fiducial inference will be illustrated in Section~\ref{sec:fiducial}.
+Some connections with Dempster-Shafer theory will also be studied in Sections~\ref{sec:Pearl} and \ref{sec:boxer} where some of the criticism of this theory by Pearl \cite{Pearl1990} and Gelman \cite{Gelman2006} are discussed.